almeida91/Splice/README.md

 Contributing
 ==================
-You are free to fork and make pull requests for any feature that you may think it is worth in the library.
+You are free to fork and make pull requests for any feature that you may think is worth to be in the library.

 License
 ==================